Ismaiana/Melon-scheduler/README.md

 ## <a name="todo"></a>To Do

-- [ ] Implement backend to find date/time available in the data base.
+- [ ] Implement backend code to find date/time available in the data base.
 - [ ] Delete saved appointments.